-All documentation

-Inland transport and handling

-Customs clearance and inspections

-Port and terminal handling
+All documentation Inland transport and handling Customs clearance and inspections Port and terminal handling military items.

+- Official costs only, no bribes

 - Do not require refrigeration or any other special environment. - Do not require any special phytosanitary or environmental safety standards other than accepted international standards. - Are one of the economy's leading export or import products. - Are transported in a dry-cargo, 20-foot full container load.